 Lucy Reed joined Arbitration Chambers in New York in January 2020 as an independent arbitrator.
 She returned to the US after over seven years in Asia, first in Hong Kong and Singapore as head of the Freshfields global international arbitration group, and then as Director of the Centre for International Law and Professor of Practice on the Law Faculty of the National University of Singapore.
 Lucy is President of ICCA and a Vice-President of the SIAC Court, having formerly served as President of the American Society of International Law and a Vice President of the ICC Court.
 Over her career, Lucy has represented private and public clients in investment treaty and complex commercial arbitrations, and sat as arbitrator in some 50 cases, including on the Eritrea-Ethiopia Claims Commission (a Geneva Convention tribunal).
 Her earlier positions include Co-Director of the Claims Resolution Tribunal for Dormant Accounts in Switzerland (the first Holocaust tribunal), general counsel of the Korean Peninsula Energy Development Organization (dealing with North Korea nuclear issues) and, while with the US State Department, the US Agent to the Iran-US Claims Tribunal.
 A New York qualified lawyer, she was educated at the University of Chicago Law School and Brown University.

-Professor Bernard Hanotiau is a member of the Brussels and Paris Bars.
+Prof. Bernard Hanotiau is a member of the Brussels and Paris Bars.
 Since 1978, He has been actively involved in more than 500 international arbitration cases as party-appointed arbitrator, chairman, sole arbitrator, counsel and expert in all parts of the world.
-Mr. Hanotiau is professor emeritus of the law school of Louvain University (Belgium).
+Prof. Hanotiau is professor emeritus of the law school of Louvain University (Belgium).
 He is a member of the ICCA Governing Board and of the Council of the ICC Institute and a member of the ICC International Arbitration Commission.
 He is also a former vice-president of the Institute of Transnational Arbitration (Dallas) and a former vice-president of the LCIA Court.
 He is a member of the Court of Arbitration of SIAC and of the Governing Board of DIAC (Dubai).
 He is the author of Complex Arbitrations: Multiparty, Multicontract, Multi-issue and Class Actions (Kluwer, 2006) and of more than 120 articles, most of them relating to international commercial law and arbitration.
-In March 2011, Mr. Hanotiau received the GAR “Arbitrator of the Year” award.
+In March 2011, Prof. Hanotiau received the GAR “Arbitrator of the Year” award.
 In April 2016, he also received the Who’s Who Legal “Lawyer of the Year” for Arbitration award.

 Sir Bernard Rix is a leading arbitrator, member of Twenty Essex.
 He retired in 2013 as a Lord Justice of Appeal with 20 years’ experience in the Commercial Court and the Court of Appeal.
 He is also an International Judge of the Singapore International Commercial Court and a member of the Cayman Islands Court of Appeal.
 He is also Professor of International Commercial Law at The Centre of Commercial Law Studies at Queen Mary, University of London.